greg-raven/grus/_posts/2024-03-17-locomotive-regulation.md

 - Our national supply chain and West Coast port throughput would suffer without new rail projects that improve efficiency

-- Ultimately, this regulation will result in shifting freight from rail—the most efficient way to move goods over land—to trucks, increasing highway congestion
+- Ultimately, this regulation will result in shifting freight from rail --- the most efficient way to move goods over land --- to trucks, increasing highway congestion

 There are more practical solutions for reducing carbon emissions in California and protecting our health.